Brookswood-Fernridge (Langley) — A Buyer’s Guide

 Tree Protection Bylaw 5478 — redevelopment overlay

 The Township adopted Tree Protection Bylaw No. 5478 on July 8, 2019, replacing an interim Brookswood-specific regulation.
 Removing a protected-size tree typically requires a permit, and replacement planting (or cash-in-lieu) is mandatory.
-Mature conifers on larger Brookswood lots are commonly captured by the bylaw — sellers and buyers planning a redevelopment should pencil this in early because it materially affects site planning and project IRR.
+Mature conifers on larger Brookswood lots are commonly captured by the bylaw — sellers and buyers planning a redevelopment should pencil this in early because it materially affects site planning and project Internal Rate of Return (IRR).

 Illegal cutting in the area increased through 2024, prompting further enforcement attention.
 For any redevelopment project, an arborist report covering protected-tree counts, replacement counts, cash-in-lieu calculations, and proposed siting that minimises removals is a non-optional pre-acquisition document.